Scheduling Jobs

 With <net_id> as your UW NetID and <group_name> as your Hyak group partition name, and <job_id> as an individual job ID:

-• sinfo is used to view information about mox nodes and partitions.
+• sinfo is used to view information about klone nodes and partitions.
 Use sinfo -p <group_name> to view information about your group's partition or allocation.
+Use sinfo -s to see a list of all partitions.

 • squeue is used to view information about jobs located in the scheduling queue.
 Use squeue -p <group_name> to view information about your group's nodes.
 Use squeue -u <net_id> to view your jobs.